fadialailan/cyclic-queue/README.md

 ```

-all functions can be found in the header file `queue.c`
+all functions can be found in the header file `queue.h`